kubernetes-retired/contrib/README.md

 in contrib/ has it's own Godeps.json.
 For example the Godeps.json for Ingress is Ingress/Godeps/Godeps.json.
 This means that godeps commands like `godep restore` or `godep test` work in the root directory.
-Theys should be run from inside the subproject directory you want to test
+Theys should be run from inside the subproject directory you want to test.

 ## Updating Godeps